-NAFCU is committed to protecting credit unions by fighting the recent flood of ADA website litigation targeting the industry.
+NAFCU is committed to protecting credit unions by fighting the recent flood of Americans with Disabilities Act (ADA) website litigation targeting the industry.
 We recognize the importance of the ADA and fully support the ability for all Americans to be free from discrimination.
 However, costly lawsuits against well-intentioned credit unions that exploit an area of unsettled law will take real dollars out of the hands of credit union member-owners.

 Currently, there is a regulatory void with respect to standards for website accessibility for entities like credit unions.
 The ADA and the Department of Justice's (DOJ) regulations are silent on website accessibility standards.
 For numerous years, the DOJ has gathered information on standards for website accessibility, but in December 2017 withdrew this initiative from its rulemaking agenda and even rescinded two related advanced notices of proposed rulemaking.

-Download answers to frequently asked questions regarding ADA website litigation for more detailed information.
+Download answers to frequently asked questions regarding ADA website litigation for more detailed information (Updated 2/12/18).

 NAFCU is at the forefront of this issue and will continue to be proactive from all angles given the rapid increase in litigation risk.